logeion/logeion-backend/README.md

     on the `master` branch require the two directories `cgi-bin` and `html` to be siblings, though feel free to change this as needed.
 3. Add all relevant databases to the CGI directory.
-Logeion requires `greekInfo.db`, `latinInfo.db`, and `dvlg-wheel.sqlite` (either the one you just created or a renamed `dvlg-wheel-mini.sqlite`) to be in the top level of the CGI directory.
+Logeion requires `greekInfo.db`, `latinInfo.db`, and `dvlg-wheel.sqlite`.
+For the last, you may also rename `dvlg-wheel-mini.sqlite` or edit the CGI scripts so that they point to the correct file.
 4. After configuring your server appropriately, you should be good to go!
 Direct any questions/issues to Helma Dik (helmadik@gmail.com) or Matt Shanahan (mrshanahan@uchicago.edu).